NadimGhaznavi/ai/pages/ai-snake-game.md

 As the snake moves, the goal of the game is to maneuver the snake so that it *eats* the food.
 Every time the snake eats a block of food it grows one segment.
 The game ends when the snake hits the edge of the screen or the food.
 The score corresponds to the number of food chunks the snake has eaten.

 The AI Snake Game has an AI controlling the snake.
 At the beginning of the game the AI is pretty terrible, but after about twenty-five games it has a length of eight and after a couple hundred or more games it can achieve scores of forty or more!

-Please note that I am still actively tinkering with this project, so the command line switches may be slightly different (usually more of them) than documented on this page.

 # My Motivation
 It is clear to me that the *next new thing* is Artificial Intelligence.
 It's amazing how quickly it is pervading society!
 AI assistants, AI generated content writing, images and film.
 Self driving cars, movie recomendations and market analysis.